openalpr/openalpr/README.md

 openalpr++
 ========

 OpenALPR++ is fork of OpenALPR (*Automatic License Plate Recognition*) library.
-In addition to basic functionality provided by openalpr, openalpr++ provides few more internal and intermediate information as a simple json file.
+In addition to basic functionality provided by openalpr, openalpr++ provides few more internal and intermediate information as a json file.

 User Guide